 Some people feel an emotional need to stay connected, says Morris, and that's a mistake.
 "There's a reason they're going to be an ex and I think you're well-served by living separate lives," she said.
 "If you don't have kids, it certainly makes that break easier and cleaner."

-Not to say that if you run into them you can't be civil, but don't expect miracles from your difficult former spouse.
+Not to say that if you run them that you can't be civil, but don't expect miracles from your difficult former spouse.

 "It's lovely, if many moons later you can have that reconnection and even make a repair, but having that expectation can be a mistake," Morris said

-If you're involved in a high-conflict divorce, hire a lawyer if you can.
-You'll want a lawyer who has experience handling cases like yours and who is a good fit for your goals.
+If you decide to hire a lawyer for your high-conflict divorce, you'll want to take some time to find one with experience handling cases like yours and who's a good fit with your goals.
 Take a look at these important questions to ask before you make a decision.